 Tecnoglass (TGLS) Outpaces Stock Market Gains: What You Should Know

-Coming into today, shares of the architectural glass maker had gained 12.05% in the past month.
-In that same time, the Retail-Wholesale sector gained 4%, while the S&P 500 gained 3.16%.
+Prior to today's trading, shares of the architectural glass maker had lost 1.98% over the past month.
+This has lagged the Retail-Wholesale sector's gain of 3.85% and the S&P 500's gain of 3.43% in that time.

-Tecnoglass will be looking to display strength as it nears its next earnings release.
-On that day, Tecnoglass is projected to report earnings of $0.98 per share, which would represent year-over-year growth of 42.03%.
+Investors will be hoping for strength from Tecnoglass as it approaches its next earnings release.
+In that report, analysts expect Tecnoglass to post earnings of $0.98 per share.
+This would mark year-over-year growth of 42.03%.
 Our most recent consensus estimate is calling for quarterly revenue of $208.9 million, up 23.52% from the year-ago period.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $4.15 per share and revenue of $846.97 million, which would represent changes of +25% and +18.2%, respectively, from the prior year.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $4.15 per share and revenue of $846.97 million.
+These totals would mark changes of +25% and +18.2%, respectively, from last year.

-Investors should also note any recent changes to analyst estimates for Tecnoglass.
+It is also important to note the recent changes to analyst estimates for Tecnoglass.
 Recent revisions tend to reflect the latest near-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate has moved 1.12% higher within the past month.
-Tecnoglass is currently a Zacks Rank #3 (Hold).
+Within the past 30 days, our consensus EPS projection remained stagnant.
+Tecnoglass is holding a Zacks Rank of #3 (Hold) right now.